 Black And White

-Liam wanted to pick up the best flowers for his wife as an Anniversary gift.
-Though he was a digital native, his wife would always be propelled by flowers.
-He decided to get the flowers from a nearby florist.
-The shop had an exquisite untamed beauty, its white facade was swathed with fresh seasonal flowers.
-The light-filled studio looked like a vintage garden with a weathered teal door and delicate blooms.
-They had all varieties from the minimalistic browns to the unruly freshly cut market-style flowers curated into bouquets.
+Liam wanted to pick up the best flowers for his wife as an anniversary gift.
+Though he was a digital native, his wife had always been moved by flowers.
+He decided to get them from a nearby florist.
+The shop had an exquisite, untamed beauty;its white façade swathed with fresh seasonal blooms.
+The light-filled studio looked like a vintage garden, with a weathered teal door and delicate blossoms.
+They had all varieties, from minimalistic earthy arrangements to unruly, freshly cut market-style bouquets.

-The florist suggested Liam have a look at the rare exotic blue orchids as they would make a perfect gift symbolizing grandeur, luxury, and beauty together.
-Liam's eyes were stuck on a bunch of white lilies, but he thought it would be too simple for an anniversary gift.
-Also, his fair chance to revive their otherwise black-and-white relationship would stumble once again.
+The florist suggested Liam to take a look at the rare exotic blue orchids, as they would make a perfect gift, symbolizing grandeur, luxury, and beauty.
+Liam’s eyes, however, lingered on a bunch of white lilies.
+He paused, wondering if they were too simple for an anniversary gift.
+Perhaps his chance to revive their otherwise black-and-white relationship would slip away once again.

 Comments